CloudyDaKing/Discord-rp-/README.md

 5. put video link in when prompted
 6. click on the link it sends and authorise your google account
 7. boom

+# contributers

+So far im the only contributer but feel free to help out :)